ellemrsgn27/BadmintonTournamentSystem/README.md

 ### 🧬 Inheritance
 - Player and Team inherit from Participant.
 - SinglesTournament and DoublesTournament inherit from Tournament.
 - Shared behaviors are reused while subclass-specific features remain customizable.

+### 🔁 Polymorphism
+- A single list of Participant objects can hold Player and Team instances.
+- Methods like getDisplayName() or updateLabel() automatically call the correct overridden version depending on the object type.